Areshia McFarlin Is a "Pretty Smart Comic"

-And so, Areshia says she is a pretty smart comic because her work as an actress, comedienne, writer and producer, is garnering her beads of success in a business where talent is just one part of the equation.
+There is a saying that to work smart is better than to work hard.
+Areshia McFarlin has been called a smart comic and actress because her work as a thespian, comedienne, writer and producer, is garnering her beads of success in a business where talent is just one part of the equation.

 A native of Atlanta, GA, Areshia attended Northside School of the Performing Arts and earned a Bachelor of Arts Degree, from Hampton University.
 Upon completion of her undergraduate studies she relocated to Los Angeles, CA.